Sole trader vs limited company in 2026: which saves you more tax?

 How sole traders are taxed in 2025/26

-As a sole trader, your business profits are treated as personal income.
-HMRC does not distinguish between "business money" and "your money" - it is all the same pot.
+As a sole trader, your business profits are your personal income.
+HMRC treats all earnings as one.
 You pay:

 - Income tax on profits above your personal allowance (£12,570)